dagdagdag83/OAuth-and-SPIFFE-Registration/draft-kasselman-oauth_spiffe.md

 * (E) The Oauth client use the access token it retrieved in the previous step and use it to acccess the resource server.

 ## Client Registration On First Use for Redirecting OAuth Flows
-In OAuth flows that rely on redirection, the initial interaction with the authorization server is not performed by the client, but is instead performed by another component, such as the user agent, after which the flow is redirected to the client.
+In OAuth flows that rely on redirection, the initial interaction with the authorization server is not performed by the client, but is instead performed by another component, such as the user agent.
+These flows typically include interaction with the Resource Owner in order to perform user authentication and grant authorization.
+Once the Resource Owner authenticated and granted authorization, the flow is redirected back to the client.
 The client then interacts with the authorization server token endpoint to complete the flow and obtain tokens.
 Examples include the Authorization Grant Flow (see Section 4.1 of {{RFC6749}}).

 ~~~~